Publication Ethics

 Declaration of competing interests

 Enhancing, obscuring, moving, removing, or introducing a specific feature within an image is unacceptable.
 Adjustments of brightness, contrast, or color balance are acceptable if and as long as they do not obscure or eliminate any information present in the original.
 Manipulating images for improved clarity is accepted, but manipulation for other purposes could be seen as scientific ethical abuse and will be dealt with accordingly.
-Authors should comply with any specific policy for graphical images the relevant journal applies, e.g., providing the original images as supplementary material with the article or depositing these in a suitable repository.
+Authors should comply with any specific policy for graphical images that the relevant journal applies, e.g., providing the original images as supplementary material with the article or depositing these in a suitable repository.
+The author can add images or pictures, or figures as illustrations with appropriate citations or references.

 Duties of reviewers